sportiduino/sportiduino/docs/en/UserManual.md

 * If you came to the control point (CP) first it may need to be woken up station.
 The time of punching in this case will be from 0.06 to 1.2 seconds.
 * When you try to re-punch, the station will emit two short beeps without recording a new punch.
 If you are not sure whether you punched in the first time, it’s worth repeating.
-* Without a mark at the Start station the card may not work.
-In this case you need to return to the start.
 * If you came to the CP at the same time as another participant then you need to punch one at a time.
 It is impossible to simultaneously bring two or more cards to the station.
 In this case the punch will be recorded only on one of the cards.